It’s hard to imagine a world where we can’t just press a button, say a command, and let the computer do its work for us.

-What this means for you is that you will have to begin including phrases, or more long-tail keywords, at the bare minimum, in order to remain competitive.
+What this means for you is that you will have to begin including more long-tail keywords, at the bare minimum, in order to remain competitive and optimize your searches.

 Google caters to websites that reward their searchers with relevant data, so make sure that you are answering what people are typing – or in this case, speaking – into their search bars.

 The way that people will search for things fundamentally changes when it is spoken, as opposed to typing.
 Someone searching for Chinese food may say, “Find me a Chinese restaurant nearby,” instead of “Chinese Food Toledo.”

 The person’s device will process that command, track the person’s location, and then connect it with businesses who have their location on their website.